 A hydrocele is a swelling around the testicle caused by a collection of fluid.
 It is a common problem in children.
 All boys have a connection between their abdomen and their scrotum before they are born.
 By birth, this connection is usually closed.
 If it stays open, the fluid that surrounds the bowel may trickle down and collect in the scrotum.

 What are the benefits of surgery?

 Your child should no longer have the hydrocele.
 Surgery should prevent your child from having discomfort or embarrassment caused by the hydrocele getting larger as he gets older.

 Are there any alternatives to surgery?

-Surgery is usually recommended if the connection has not closed by the time the child is three to four years old.
+A hydrocele usually improves, as the connection will often close within the first few years of life.
+Surgery is usually recommended if the connection has not closed by the time your child is 2 to 3 years old.

 What complications can happen?

 Like all surgical procedures, there are some levels of risks to consider.
 Some of these can be serious and can even cause death.
 However, you can speak to your doctor about the following general and specific complications that may worry you.